Does your child have Study Partners? They should!

 With exam time around the corner, it is important your child is working hard and consistently.
 Children must focus to take in new information, and well as revise what they have learned in regular intervals.
 This act of information acquisition and regular retrieval is called spacing; and has been shown to boost test results by 10-30% in some studies.
 The act of learning and re-learning requires a huge amount of concentration for sustained periods.

 Working with peers can enable your child to stay focused and motivated during this time.
-This is why our Saturday Intensive Classes have such high success rates – it provides your child with a class environment, in which a group of study peers help keep your child concentrating for longer.
+This is why our classes have such high success rates – it provides your child with a class environment – whether online or face-to-face, in which a group of study peers help keep your child concentrating for longer.

 When children are under pressure, they find difficulty in keeping focus.
 This can often be due to issues in confidence and feelings of anxiety concerning upcoming exams.
 Many children have built a good foundation of knowledge for their tests, but are in need of one final boost to fully achieve their potential.
 With the stress of exams getting nearer, their work-rate may falter.

-For this reason, we have assembled a Last-Minute Intensive course, taking place in early January.
-This is spread over three days, tackling the most common sticking points for the upcoming entrance examinations.
+For this reason, we have also put together Last Minute Intensive courses, taking place at various times throughout the year.
+These are spread over three to five days, tackling the most common sticking points for all kinds of tricky entrance examinations.

 In these sessions, your child will work with others in the same position, creating a “study partner” atmosphere and increasing their confidence and motivation for the exam season ahead.